dials/dials/doc/sphinx/documentation/developer_examples/extending_dials.rst

 `configure_components` methods, and should also define an `__init__` method.
 The model must also define `consecutive_refinement_order` to indicate which order the components should be refined for the consecutive scaling mode.
-The scaling model must be comprised of multiplicative components, which must inherit from :class:`dials.algorithms.scaling.model.components.scale_components.ScaleComponentBase`.
+The scaling model must be composed of multiplicative components, which must inherit from :class:`dials.algorithms.scaling.model.components.scale_components.ScaleComponentBase`.